wiseleyb/one-drop-utils/README.md

 # One Drop Utils

 Most diabetes docs will read your device at the office during your visit.
-My doc could read One Drop devices.
+My doc couldn't read One Drop devices.
 They also wanted numbers for morning/evening.
 This is a very simple ruby script to transform data.

 ## Caveat

 This is a total hack, no tests, etc. I figure no-one will use it but me.
-If it gets any ttraction happy to clean up.
+If it gets any traction I'm happy to clean up.

 ## Install